reserve-protocol/protocol/docs/collateral.md

 ### Accounting Units

 The first thing a collateral plugin designer needs to do is select the 3 accounting units for the collateral token in consideration.
 For the most part this boils down to finding some **reference unit that the collateral unit never depreciates with respect to**.
+We call this the "monotonically increasing" constraint.

 #### Collateral unit `{tok}`